DHTMLX/docs-suite/docs/grid/configuration.md

 ## Keyboard Navigation

-dhtmlxGrid provides the keyboard navigation that will help you manipulate your grid faster.
+DHTMLX Grid provides the keyboard navigation that will help you manipulate your grid faster.

 ### Default shortcut keys